 Master the Mental Game of Tennis

-Dress for Success The most important thing about your tennis attire is that it’s comfortable and allows you to move freely.
+The most important thing about your tennis attire is that it’s comfortable and allows you to move freely.
 But color psychologists believe that decking yourself out in different colors can influence your mental state—and as a result, your tennis game.
-If you need a dose of confidence, consider wearing blue, which is known for productivity and strength.
+If you need a dose of confidence, consider wearing BLUE, which is known for productivity and strength.
 In fact, many weight rooms are painted blue for that very reason: Research suggests that people can lift more weight when surrounded by blue.